Configuring Claude Code with DeepSeek V4 PRO APIs

 Prerequisites: Dev Container with Node.js

-Claude Code and Continue are VS Code extensions that run on Node.js.
+Claude Code is a VS Code extension that runs on Node.js.
 A base Ubuntu image doesn't include it, so the Dockerfile installs it explicitly:

 RUN apt-get update \